 2001 & Beyond

 In 2001 my sister and I began Y2Knit, LLC.
 Through Y2Knit, I designed and published patterns, led online classes, and ran events and workshops in places from Washington, DC to Buffalo, Wyoming, to Tuscany, Italy.
 We published a book, YNotKnit: A Step-by-Step Instructions for Continental Knitting and Knitting Basics, as well as nearly 200 patterns.
-After a decade, we’ve brought Y2Knit to a close and I’m looking forward to new horizons at Jill Wolcott Knits®.
+We ceased our joint endeavors in 2011, and brought Y2Knit to a close.

 Please don’t be alarmed by the length of my patterns.
-They’re often more than 12 pages in length because I don’t believe in leaving your finished piece to chance.
+They’re often many, many pages long because I don’t believe in leaving your finished piece to chance.
 I don’t think it’s fair to tell you just to “cast-on” if there’s a specific cast-on I used.
 This attention allows you to get the final result that you saw in my piece.
-I include both written and charted instructions as well as instructions for special techniques, shaping, or finishing (both right and left) I might call for in the pattern.
+I include both written and charted instructions as well as instructions for special techniques, shaping (both right and left), or finishing and details I might call for in the pattern.
 You’ll also find every technique I use in my online database.
 Really, it’s more fun to learn a technique while knitting something beautiful at the same time!
-And if you ever wonder what my favorite technique is, I’ll let you in on a secret… it’s the one I’m currently using!
+And if you ever wonder what my favorite technique is, I’ll let you in on a secret . . . it’s the one I’m currently using.